 A small group setting with a balance of practical work, practice skills, in-depth explorations and underpinning philosophies and comparative traditions, with group discussions, sharing and inquiry for greater context of understanding.

 Traditional teachings applicable to any style of practice

-They are suitable for interested students who already practice yoga (and have taken my Level 1 Foundation Course or an equivalent study course).
+They are suitable for interested students who already practice yoga.
 Also great for yoga teachers who want to understand more about the Krishnamacharya - Desikachar approach to teaching yoga.
 Krishnamacharya was the forefather of most modern yoga styles and underpins the practices of Ashtanga Vinyasa, Vinyasa Flow, Iyengar and Hatha styles of practice.
 These modules will complement whatever tradition of yoga you study or practice.
 Also a good place for those wanting to take a foundation course before embarking on teacher training.
-Levels 1 and 2 are the equivalent of the 60-hour British Wheel of Yoga, the Association of Yoga Studies, and the Yoga Alliance Foundation Courses and all are a great way to deepen your understanding and practice.
+Equivalent of the 60-hour British Wheel of Yoga, the Association of Yoga Studies, and the Yoga Alliance Foundation Courses and all are a great way to deepen your understanding and practice.

 Yoga practice (at home or in class) for at least 1 year or in-depth study / 121 study.